 · Wheezing or panting

 A combination of environmental and genetic factors may cause asthma.
-However, the underlying cause of it is yet unknown.
-It does run in the family and people with someone in the family suffering from it are more at risk of developing it.
-Exposure to allergens or certain viral infections and other environmental factors can also contribute to development of asthma.
+Asthma does run in families and exposure to allergens, certain viral infections,or other environmental factors can contribute to development of asthma.

 · Dust mites